Quasidiagonality of $C^*$-algebras of solvable Lie groups: On the -algebras of generalized -groups

 \begin{proof} Existence of $z_1,z_2\in\sigma(D)$ with $\Re z_1\le 0\le \Re z_2$ is equivalent to the fact that Assertion~\eqref{ax+b_spec} in Theorem~\ref{ax+b} does not hold true, and this is equivalent to the fact that $C^*(G_D)$ is quasidiagonal.

-Moreover, the spectrum of $D\in\End(\Vc)$ does not contain any nonzero purely imaginary eigenvalues if and only if the solvable Lie group $G_D$ is exponential.
+Moreover, the spectrum of $D\in\End(\Vc)$ does not contain nonzero purely imaginary eigenvalues if and only if the solvable Lie group $G_D$ is exponential (see e.g., \cite{FuLu15}).
 Then, by Theorem~\ref{main1}, $C^*(G_D)$ is not strongly quasidiagonal if and only if the Lie group $G_D$ is not nilpotent, which is further equivalent to the fact that that the map~$D$ is not nilpotent, that is, $\sigma(D)\ne\{0\}$. \end{proof}